geralsetiawan/git-server-setup/README.md

 > Do not commit or push from the server.

-> Note: For the developer team, from the local environment, create a new folder, git clone the repository, and add the .gitignore file as mentioned above.
+> For the developer team from the local environment, create a new folder, git clone the repository, and add the .gitignore file as mentioned above.

 ---